 D. Fraser and A. Koberinski, “The Higgs mechanism and superconductivity: A case study of formal analogies,” Studies in the History and Philosophy of Modern Physics 55, 72-91, PhilSci Archive:12449 (2016).

 A. Koberinski, A. Baglaenko, M. Stastna, “Schmidt number effects on Rayleigh-Taylor instability in a thin channel,” Physics of Fluids 27, 084102 (2015).

 Works in Progress

 A. Koberinski and C. Smeenk.
 “Early Universe Cosmology,” Under contract for Oxford Online Encyclopedia of Physics.

 A. Koberinski and C. Smeenk.
 “Establishing inflationary cosmology”.

 A. Koberinski and C. Smeenk.
 “Effective decoupling in inflation”.

 A. Koberinski.
-“Early universe cosmology and effective field theory”.
+“Early universe particle physics: phase transitions and effective field theory”.

 A. Koberinski.
 “What good is Haag’s no-go theorem?
 What axiomatic methods can teach us about particle physics”.